bjoernbroetz/ccidatapreparation/docs/source/resources/software.rst

 Supporting Software
 ===================

-If the data provider requires assistance installing and using third party software to prepare the data set the CMUG support will be available.
+If the data provider requires assistance installing and using third party software to prepare the data set the :ref:`CMUG support<general_contact>` will be available.

 CMOR
 ----